Banking & ATM Fees in Hungary (2026)

 OTP Bank is the largest domestic bank and most accessible for foreigners.
 ATMs are widespread.
 Wise is highly efficient for HUF exchanges — the Forint is a liquid currency with good rates.
 Typical ATM fee: HUF 500–1,500 per withdrawal.
 Revolut and Wise cards work everywhere cards are accepted.

-The recommended card stack for Hungary
+The card stack for Hungary

 Wise